This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a mixing bowl, combine the sweetened condensed milk with vanilla seeds or extract.
-Stir until fully blended.
+• In a mixing bowl, stir the sweetened condensed milk and vanilla together until smooth and evenly blended.

-• In a separate bowl, whip the heavy cream with a mixer until stiff peaks form, about 3 minutes.
+• In a separate chilled bowl, beat the cold heavy cream with an electric mixer until stiff peaks form, about 3 minutes.
+The cream is ready when it holds its shape and stands up on the beaters.

-• Gently fold the whipped cream into the condensed milk mixture until smooth and fluffy.
+• Gently fold the whipped cream into the condensed milk mixture until no streaks remain, working slowly to keep the air in the cream.

-• Pour half of the mixture into a freezer-safe container or loaf pan.
-Sprinkle chopped pistachios evenly over the top.
+• Pour half of the mixture into a freezer-safe loaf pan or container, then scatter the chopped pistachios evenly over the top.

-• Cover with plastic wrap and freeze for at least 6 hours or until firm.
+• Cover tightly with plastic wrap, pressing it onto the surface, and freeze for at least 6 hours or overnight, until firm.

 Notes